otobrglez/zio-backtask/README.md

 ## Overview

-ZIO Backtask is background job frameworks that you can simply implement in your ZIO application.
+ZIO Backtask is background job framework that you can simply implement in your ZIO application.
 It is backed by [Redis], an in-memory key-value store known for its flexibility and performance.

 ZIO Backtask was heavily inspired by [sidekiq] - very popular Ruby framework for background jobs.